abozaid01/storefront-backend/README.md

 # Storefront project UDacity Nanodgree.

-This is a part of Udacity Nanodgree Course for developing a backend server with the Following technologies (Postgres,db-migrate , dotenv , express, jsonwebtoken , Node js , TypeScript ,Jasmine Unite Test, supertest )
+This is a part of Udacity Nanodgree Course for developing a backend server with the Following technologies (Postgres,db-migrate , dotenv , express, jsonwebtoken , Node js , TypeScript ,Jasmine Unit Test, supertest )

 1-`yarn` or `npm install` to insatll project dependencies.
 2- yarn dev to start the server on port 5555